dftbplus/recipes/docs/linresp/macromolecule.rst

 In this recipe, we increase significantly the dimension of our system, and hence of our eigenvalue problem.
 The structure in question is :math:`C_{66}O_{10}N_{4}H_{44}`.
 This is a more realistic target system for a TD-DFTB calculation.
-Our goal is to compute the absorption spectrum of this molecule up to approximately 1 Hartree.
+Our goal is to compute the absorption spectrum of this molecule up to energies of approximately 1 Hartree.
 To cover this energy range, we will need to obtain the first 20 singlet excitation energies and oscillator strengths.
 This is computed as usual::